x3haloed/substrate/substrate_card_v1.md

 - `data.character_book` → `CharacterBook` + `CharacterBookEntry` resources
 - `data.extensions` → copied into `extensions`
 - Exclude `scenario` and `post_history_instructions`

+V2 in PNG (embedded via "Chara"):
+- Substrate recognizes CC v2 cards embedded in PNG/APNG: a base64‑encoded JSON string under the `Chara` text metadata key.
+- Import behavior:
+  - Extract `Chara` payload → base64‑decode → parse JSON → apply V2 mapping above.
+  - Load the PNG pixels as the portrait and set via the editor proxy (`portrait_image`) so `portrait_base64` and all `thumbnail_*_base64` fields are generated automatically.
+  - The resulting `.scrd`/`.tres` resource does not re‑embed the `Chara` JSON; portrait data is stored only once in `portrait_base64` (plus precomputed thumbnails).

 Triggers/stats:
 - CC V1/V2 have no native `stats`/`triggers`; importer MAY infer defaults (e.g., empty dict/array).
 Users can extend after import.